 ticians get so misty-eyed about Hagoromo.

-The wide availability of the chalk has put Lee out of business.
-But she says she’s happy about that.
+As for Lee, chalk was only a sideline for her so she’s happy about the new wider availability and has sold out her tiny inventory.
 “I kind of felt guilty about making money off of the chalk, because it’s not like I did anything,” she says.
 “Anyway, it’s not my passion.”

-Soon the summer school program at MSRI will begin, and math students from universities from all over the world will be exposed to many of the greatest minds in mathematics—and also, to Hagoromo chalk.
+As the summer school program at MSRI got underway, top-tier math students from universities around the world were arriving in Berkeley.
+They would soon be exposed to many of the greatest minds in mathematics—and to Hagoromo chalk.

 “We’ll be introducing a lot of people to this chalk,” Eisenbud says.
 “I just hope they don’t take it all with them.”